stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 We discuss the rationale for the design we eventually ended up with and illustrate some of the challenges we faced.

+This chapter also introduces a number of new helper methods on the `Matrix` and `Vector` domain classes that are covered at the end of the document.

 ---

 ## Analysis